-This is a Chinese dish (it’s a famous Sichuan dish) and the original name is Ma Yi Shang Shu.
+This is a popular Chinese dish and the original name is Ma Yi Shang Shu.
 In the US, this dish is better known as Ants Climbing A Tree.

 It’s a dish made from vermicelli noodles (aka glass noodles) with ground pork and green onions.
 The flavor comes from a mix of ginger, garlic, soy sauce, and doubanjiang (spicy fermented bean paste, more on this below).

-All you need is some chicken stock (or water if you don’t have stock) to bring it all together.
+All you need is some chicken stock to bring it all together.

 This is not a soup dish, and it’s not a fried noodle dish.
 It’s somewhere in the middle.
 The noodles are warming, steamy, and satisfies to the core.
 It’s an incredibly comforting noodle dish.